gvwilson/fiction/iffy/index.md

-Two toothed wheels to reel in the strips of plastic, a sharp-edged scraper to pry the barnacles off, a lens connected to a tiny core set just so in a wire frame to steer the scraper so that it didn't dig into the plastic...
-The whole thing would only cost a couple of rand to make, and would save the old women an hour or two every day.
+Two toothed wheels to reel in the strips of plastic, a sharp-edged scraper to pry the barnacles off, a lens connected to a tiny core set just so in a wire frame to steer the scraper so that it didn't dig into the plastic… The whole thing would only cost a couple of rand to make, and would save the old women an hour or two every day.
 Mister Mishra had everything except the frame, and she could literally see how to print that.
 She could actually make it,
 she realized with mounting excitement.
-She could make it and sell it to the barnacle farmers and---
+She could make it and sell it to the barnacle farmers and—

 *BOOM!*
 The explosion sounded like someone slamming the world's biggest box down on the world's biggest table.